 Dosage and schedule

-- The dosages and schedules for influenza vaccines should be given according to the recommendations for use of the vaccine (see section on Recommendations for the use of the vaccines, below)
+- The dosages and schedules for flu vaccines should be given according to the recommendations for use of the vaccine (see section on Recommendations for the use of the vaccines)

-- Some of the summaries of product characteristics (SPCs) for intramuscular inactivated influenza vaccines indicate that young children can be given either a 0.25 ml or a 0.5 ml dose.
-The Joint Committee on Vaccination and Immunisation (JCVI) has advised that where these alternative doses are indicated in the SPC, the 0.5 ml dose of intramuscular inactivated influenza vaccine should be given to infants aged 6 months or older and young children because there is evidence that this dose is effective in young children
+- Some of the SPCs for intramuscular (IM) inactivated flu vaccines indicate that young children can be given either a 0.25 ml or a 0.5 ml dose.
+The Joint Committee on Vaccination and Immunisation (JCVI) has advised that where these alternative doses are indicated in the SPC, the 0.5 ml dose of IM inactivated flu vaccine should be given to infants aged 6 months or older and young children because there is evidence that this dose is effective in young children

-- Children aged 6 months to under 9 years who are in clinical risk groups and have not received influenza vaccine previously should be offered a second dose of vaccine.
-The JCVI has advised that children aged 2 years to under 9 years of age who are not in a clinical risk group, only require a single dose of LAIV irrespective of whether they have received influenza vaccine previously.
+- Children aged 6 months to under 9 years who are in clinical risk groups and have not received flu vaccine previously should be offered a second dose of vaccine.
+The JCVI has advised that children aged 2 years to under 9 years of age who are not in a clinical risk group, only require a single dose of LAIV irrespective of whether they have received flu vaccine previously.
 This advice differs from that in the SPC for Fluenz® Tetra.
-Children who have received one or more doses of any influenza vaccine before (including pandemic monovalent influenza A(H1N1)v vaccine) should be considered as previously vaccinated (see the Children section under Recommendations for the use of the vaccines, below).
+Children who have received one or more doses of any flu vaccine before (including pandemic monovalent influenza A(H1N1)v vaccine) should be considered as previously vaccinated (see the Children section under Recommendations for the use of the vaccines).

-- The inactivated influenza vaccines should normally be given into the upper arm (or anterolateral thigh in infants) preferably by intramuscular injection.
-Influenza vaccines licensed for intramuscular or subcutaneous administration may alternatively be administered by the subcutaneous route
+- The inactivated flu vaccines should normally be given into the upper arm (or anterolateral thigh in infants) preferably by IM injection.
+Influenza vaccines licensed for IM or subcutaneous administration may alternatively be administered by the subcutaneous route

-- Individuals with bleeding disorders may be vaccinated intramuscularly if, in the opinion of a doctor familiar with the individual’s bleeding risk, vaccines or similar small volume intramuscular injections can be administered with reasonable safety by this route.
-If the individual receives medication/treatment to reduce bleeding, for example treatment for haemophilia, intramuscular vaccination can be scheduled shortly after such medication/treatment is administered.
+- Individuals with bleeding disorders may be vaccinated intramuscularly if, in the opinion of a doctor familiar with the individual’s bleeding risk, vaccines or similar small-volume IM injections can be administered with reasonable safety by this route.
+If the individual receives medication/treatment to reduce bleeding, for example treatment for haemophilia, IM vaccination can be scheduled shortly after such medication/treatment is administered.
 A fine needle (23 or 25 gauge) should be used for the vaccination, followed by firm pressure applied to the site (without rubbing) for at least 2 minutes.
 The individual/parent/carer should be informed about the risk of haematoma from the injection

 - The LAIV is administered by the intranasal route (Fluenz® Tetra) and is supplied in an applicator that allows a divided dose to be administered in each nostril (total dose of 0.2 ml, 0.1 ml in each nostril)